San Giljan A.S.C.

 San Ġiljan Aquatic Sports Club is a waterpolo club hailing from the city of St. Julian's in Malta.
-The club was founded in 1949 by Ġużi Tanti, and was formerly known as Balluta, after the area of St. Julian's were the club is situated.
+The club was founded in 1949 by Ġużi Tanti, and was formerly known as Balluta, after the area of St. Julian's where the club is situated.

 In 1995, San Ġiljan became the first Maltese club to win a treble, where they went unbeaten all throughout that season.

 In 2015, San Ġiljan won their 9th league (and 4th double).

 In 2020, San Ġiljan won their 11th league (and 6th double) finishing the season 2020 unbeaten.
 During this season club players Ben Plumpton and Stephanie Tanti Desjardins were nominated players of the year in male and ladies categories respectively.